 Reminders makes it easier than ever to keep track of all of your to-dos.
-Create reminders for grocery lists, projects at work, or anything else you want to track.
-Use flexible tools like Tags and Custom Smart Lists to organize your reminders to match your workflow, and save Reminders lists as templates to reuse them again in the future.
-You can also share a list with others to collaborate and work together.
+Create and organize reminders for grocery lists, projects at work, or anything else you want to track.
+You can also choose when and where to receive reminders.
+Make groups to assign shared tasks for a project.

 Add tags.
 Add tags to organize your reminders.
 Click one or more tags in the sidebar to quickly filter reminders.

 Create Custom Smart Lists.
 Smart Lists automatically sort your upcoming reminders based on dates, times, tags, locations, flags, or priority.
-Create Custom Smart Lists by clicking Add List, select "Make into Smart List," then add filters.
+Create Custom Smart Lists by selecting filters.